 As a music theory instructor, I believe it is not enough to simply impart knowledge.
 I see it as my duty to spark an enthusiasm and lifetime interest in music theory in my students, so that they can share that enthusiasm with their own students.

 Dr. Herman is married to Jennifer Adam, who currently serves on the faculty of Western Kentucky University.
-His favorite hobbies include cooking, hiking, and attempting to play golf.
+Their favorite hobbies include cooking, hiking, and attempting to play golf.

 Matthew Herman Music